 The LTE Group is involved in a joint venture with Manchester City Council.
 The joint venture company, Manchester Education and Training Limited, is a property company located in East Manchester.
 The company is also a registered charity limited by guarantee.
 Details are disclosed in the notes to the financial statements under related party transactions (note 23).

-The Local Government Pension Scheme (LGPS) valuation for 2018 resulted in an actuarial gain of £9.8m (2017: gain £5.7m) see note 22.
+The Local Government Pension Scheme (LGPS) valuation for 2019 resulted in an actuarial valuation loss of £6.0m (2018: gain £9.8m) see note 22.